-Having long term care gives you more control over your health care needs than Medicaid.
-With Medicaid your options are limited in terms of location and types of facilities where it can be used.
-Not only that, but being insured can also relieve any worries you might have about leaving your children to manage your care and its associated costs.
+Having long-term care gives you more control over your health care needs than Medicaid.
+Though Medicaid will cover the cost of long-term care, your options are limited in terms of location and types of facilities where it can be used.

 Is Long-Term Care Insurance a Good Investment?

-From the perspective of keeping your wealth intact, long-term care insurance can be a good way to achieve that goal.
-That doesn't mean, however, that it makes sense in every situation.
-For instance, you have to balance the cost of the coverage against the anticipated benefit.
+From the perspective of keeping your wealth intact, long-term care insurance can be an ideal way to achieve that goal.
+But it's important to balance the cost of the coverage against the anticipated benefit.

 Slonecker says knowing that you've paid a significant amount of money into something without realizing any benefits can be a hard pill to swallow.
-Still, he says, “a 50 percent possibility is certainly a risk you should insure against."
+Still, he says, it's a risk you should insure against.